Overview

 [back](/)

-We are using something called "front matter" to specify that these pages should use the blog template we just created.
+We are using something called "front matter" to specify that these pages should use the blog layout we just created.

 Development Server

-At this point we have our templates and three pages of content, so let's fire up the Greenwood development server and see what things look like!
+At this point we have our layouts and three pages of content, so let's fire up the Greenwood development server and see what things look like!

 # using the npm script we made during project setup